twydev/book-reviews/The Elements of Style/The Elements of Style - W. Strunk Jr. & E. B. White.md

 ## Elementary Principles of Composition

 9. **Paragraph is the unit of composition.
 One paragraph per topic.** Single sentences should not be a paragraph.
-In diaglogue, each speech is a paragraph by itself.
+In dialogue, each speech is a paragraph by itself.
 10. **(To achieve this, must do that.
 Blah blah reasons.
-And so again emphasise that must do that to ahieve this) Begin each paragraph with a topic sentence; end it in conformity with the beginning.** In the body of the paragraph, you may include:
+And so again emphasise that must do that to achieve this) Begin each paragraph with a topic sentence; end it in conformity with the beginning.** In the body of the paragraph, you may include:
   > - topic sentence clarified by denial of the contrary,
   > - repeated topic sentence in abridged form,
   > - topic sentence made clearer,